MasterKanade/Linux/documents/Everthing is a File.md

 What is a file?

-1. A container for storing. accessing or managing data
+1. A container for storing, accessing or managing data
 2. Typically associated with a unique identifier or filename
 3. This name is combined with its path, provides a unique location for each file in a file system.